5 days/4 nights

 This 300-mile round trip starts in San Diego, CA near the US/Mexico border and returns north at the Otay Mesa or Tecate border crossing.

 Maybe you’ve heard all about how awesome Baja is but don’t know where to go or what to expect.
 This is a great beginner trip where you can gain experience in crossing an international border and get comfortable with traveling in Mexico.
-Your trip guide will be with you every step of the way.
+Your trip guide will be with you every step of the way for a worry free border crossing.

 Our journey towards the coast will take us on a long scenic dirt road to our Pacific Ocean camping spot on private property.
-We've been traveling to this location for years and have a great working relationship with the owner.
-Here, you'll enjoy safe, off-grid camping overlooking the Pacific Ocean with breathtaking views.
+We’ve been traveling to this location for years and have a great working relationship with the owner.
+Here, you’ll enjoy safe, off-grid camping overlooking the Pacific Ocean with breathtaking views.
 Banos and showers are just a short walk from the camping area.
-This is a very rustic and authentic location, without any 5-star luxuries, but that's what makes it so special.
+Optional cabin options at this location is booked in advance.
+This is a very rustic and authentic location, without any 5-star luxuries, but that’s what makes it so special.

 On the last night of our trip, we have the option of staying where we are at or camping near La Bufadora.
 La Bufadora is the second largest blowhole in the world.
 We can also decide as a group on the hot springs soak nearby.